jjcanell77/LADP--EFC/Instructions.md

     public FoodResource FoodResource { get; set; } = null!; // Required reference navigation to principal }
 ```

-[One-to-One](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-one) relationships are used when one entity is associated with at most one other entity.
-For example, a BusinessHours has one Day, and that Day belongs to a single BusinessHours.
-The Days table holds the day names ("Monday", "Tuesday", etc.), which can be used by many BusinessHours.
+The same can be said when it comes to the relationship between Day and BusinessHours.
+This is because a Day can have many associated BusinessHours, but each BusinessHours is associated with only one Day.The Days table holds the day names ("Monday", "Tuesday", etc.), which can be used by many BusinessHours.
 It holds only one version of those days, and the BusinessHours table references the Days table.
 - Should look something like:
 ```
 public class Day